CONFERENCES

-The NAD Public Affairs and Religious Liberty ministry is excited to announce its upcoming October 20-21 conference “Reconstructing Religious Liberty in a Time of Religious and Secular Extremes.”
-Hosted by the Collegedale Seventh-day Adventist Church in partnership with Southern Adventist University, this two-day event will explore new ways to talk about religious freedom within a culturally and politically polarized America.
+In October 2023, the NAD Public Affairs and Religious Liberty ministry hosted its “Reconstructing Religious Liberty in a Time of Religious and Secular Extremes” Conference at the Collegedale Seventh-day Adventist Church on the campus of Southern Adventist University.
+The goal of the two-day event was to explore new ways to talk about religious freedom within a culturally and politically polarized America.
+Videos of the conference presentations are available below.

 Speakers: